-In further searching I did find What do user trust levels do? but some indication that there was a change to what I could do would have helped me, particularly because it’s introducing a nuance of Discourse compared to the old forum model.
+In further searching I did find Understanding Discourse Trust Levels but some indication that there was a change to what I could do would have helped me, particularly because it’s introducing a nuance of Discourse compared to the old forum model.
 PM seems ideal.

 My confusion was even worse today:

 - I wanted to reply to the closed thread on the gradle.org forum.

 - The “old forum” description says I need to use the linked reply functionality

 - I read the welcome message, which explains three different reply possibilities

 - I come back to the locked form, and I see none.

 - I browse some new (unlocked) topics to find out I have two reply options available, but not the linked reply